Maine governor hospitalized after experiencing ‘discomfort’

 - Powerful Hawaii hurricane downgraded to tropical storm VIEW

-LePage, elected 2010, is nearing the end of his second and final term in office, as Maine limits governors to two terms.
+LePage, elected in 2010, is nearing the end of his second and final term in office, as Maine limits governors to two terms.
 He previously served as the mayor of Waterville, a central Maine city of about 16,000 people.
 LePage did not exceed 50 percent of the popular vote in either gubernatorial election, both of which were multi-candidate races.

 LePage’s time in office has been tumultuous, and he has sparred with Democrats, the media, the Maine NAACP, advocates for immigrant rights and others.
 He has touted his record as a staunch fiscal conservative, including guiding the state to a surplus of more than $175 million at the end of the most recent fiscal year.

-Note: This story has been corrected to say Bangor is 160 miles from Presque Isle, not 260.